 Among the European Reformationists, the signature Protestant concern was salvation.
 Apart from being inimical to the social dimension of life, this acute personal focus, along with the vague yet demanding means by which eternal happiness could be secured, was a trigger for destabilising personal anxiety.
 Bunyan’s allegory Pilgrim’s Progress, which addressed the very question of securing individual salvation, is a bizarre document.
 It offers those who would be saved a path through life, marked by an unrelenting neurotic obsessiveness that left little room for the ordinary business of living: skittles, love, beer and work.

-Apart from the disruption of everyday life, the new religious fervours of the Reformation era fuelled wars of religion across Europe which saw perhaps eight million deaths.
+Apart from the disruption of everyday life, the new religious fervour of the Reformation era fueled wars of religion across Europe which saw perhaps eight million deaths.
 Indeed, in some parts of Germany populations are said to have declined by fifty per cent.
 The victims, of course, were mostly ordinary people.
 When Protestant and Catholic elites concluded the that these wars were unwinnable and, discovering the practical utility of tolerance, signed the Treaty of Westphalia, it was no doubt a great relief to ordinary people.
 Thus the weakening intensity of religion in the eighteenth century can be read as a relief from both the unrealistic intensity demanded by religious zealots and the wars their absolutist zeal triggered.
 In this sense the eighteenth century dilution of religious fervour responded to what today we might call a pent-up demand.
 The Lumières, it could be said, were pushing an open door.

 Individualism, the acknowledgement and assertion of individual rights, is strongly associated with the Enlightenment through the work of writers such as Locke, Kant and Rousseau, in his particular way.
 But in the texts of the philosophes, individual rights were seen as qualified, not absolute.
 The Enlightenment-shaped West has seen two great experiments around this idea, the Soviet experiment and that of liberal democracy.
 Arguably, both have proved deficient, one undervaluing the significance of individual freedom and the other overvaluing it.
 The Soviet experiment in its time attracted high levels of support in the West, particularly among intellectuals.
 Today this support has largely contracted to corners of the academic world.